redwarp/blog/content/image-filters/index.md

 });
 ```

-It's usage is slightly different:
+Its usage is slightly different:
 * `COPY_SRC` instead of `COPY_DST`, as we will copy from it later to retrieve our filtered image.
 * `STORAGE_BINDING` instead of `TEXTURE_BINDING` to indicate that it will be bound in a shader as a place to store the computation result.